-Oral appliances are the second most commonly prescribed treatment for obstructive sleep apnea.
-CPAP is often recommended first due to its treatment efficacy, however, if someone is unable or unwilling to use the CPAP then next in line is the mandibular advancement device (MAD).
-It is a strong, durable custom built dental appliance that covers both the upper and lower teeth and is connected by some type of hinge either in the front or on the side.
+It is a strong, durable, custom-built dental appliance that covers both the upper and lower teeth and is connected by a hinge—either in the front or on the side.
 It functions by gently moving the mandible (lower jaw) forward while you sleep.
-By mechanically moving and supporting the jaw the MAD stabilizes all of the soft tissue as well, mainly the tongue and soft palate.
-This movement prevents collapse in the airway thereby treating snoring and sleep apnea.
+By mechanically moving and supporting the jaw, the MAD stabilizes all of the soft tissue as well—mainly the tongue and soft palate.
+This movement prevents collapse in the airway, thereby treating snoring and sleep apnea.

 Mandibular advancement devices are considered appropriate first-line therapy for the treatment of mild to moderate cases of obstructive sleep apnea by the American Academy of Sleep Medicine.
 They have a more than 30-year track record of success.
 They are also appropriate for the treatment of severe sleep apnea if the patient is intolerant of CPAP.
-Because a CPAP works by forcing air through a mask into the airway often patients struggle to wear the machine comfortably all night.
-In instances where patients are not well managed with a CPAP a dental device comes in to save the day.

-First your medical provider must diagnose and make a recommendation for treatment using either a CPAP or MAD.
+First, your medical provider must diagnose and make a recommendation for treatment using either CPAP or MAD.
+Mandibular advancement devices must be fabricated and managed by a qualified dentist trained in sleep apnea management.

-Dental appliances must be fabricated and managed by a qualified dentist trained in sleep apnea management.
 Some factors that may impact the success of an appliance include:

 - Your upper airway’s skeletal system